- Adobe ColdFusion Security: Second to None

 - Join the CF Alive revolution

-We as CF’ers can definitely appreciate tags.
+The CFScript syntax provides a way of writing CFML code without using tags, and it can either be in a script based component (CFC) or inside the cfscript tag.
 CF tags are pretty much what makes our syntax so much better than other languages.
 And ColdFusion has no shortage of unique built-in tags.
 In fact, there are damn near 100 completely unique tags each with their own individual function.

 ColdFusion Components (CFCs)

-ColdFusion also has the unique ability to interact with objects and Object Oriented programming with the use of ColdFusion Components.
+Adobe ColdFusion also has the unique ability to interact with objects and Object-Oriented programming with the use of ColdFusion Components.

 Think of CFCs as the objects of ColdFusion.
 At their core, they are essentially just a bundle of functions wrapped up neatly to represent a single entity–let’s say your group of employees.
 This could be a neat little packet of programming you use to regulate your employees' records.

 Because for each CFC, you can assign different functions.
 Remember functions are what CFCs are at their core.
 So, you can assign functions to list, create, update, or even delete employee records.